 Porcelain tile flooring is more affordable than natural stone tile.
 Not only is it manmade, but it is also lighter and easier to install – these circumstances contribute to its affordability.
 On the other hand, porcelain won’t increase your home’s resale value nearly as much as a natural stone floor might.
 Porcelain also generally costs more than ceramic but in return lasts longer.

 Get Started in Pittsburgh Today

 Porcelain tile flooring is an affordable, durable, and easily cleaned flooring material that Pittsburgh homeowners love.
 Contact Floor Coverings International Greater Pittsburgh to schedule your free, in-home design consultation and we’ll help you find the perfect tile for your home.
 We proudly serve Pittsburgh, Mt.
-Lebanon, Wexford, Cranberry and surrounding areas.
+Lebanon, Wexford, Cranberry, Mars and surrounding areas.

 You May Also Enjoy:

 - Wood-Look Tile Flooring in Pittsburgh

 - 5 Ways to Get Creative with Subway Tile